 By contrast, the Value Resorts convey their themes through larger than life icons.
 At the All Star Resorts, these are primarily oversized Disney characters.
 If you’re traveling with kids, don’t underestimate how much they might enjoy these icons.
 Most adults will be less intrigued by the theming at Value Resorts, which generally attempt to distract from the “boxy” plain, motel buildings that comprise the hotels with the eye-grabbing icons.
 There is nothing nuanced about the theming at these hotels, and adults will almost always prefer the more engaging, interesting, and often times romantic theming of Moderate Resorts.

 Moderate Resort rooms are larger by about 60 square feet.
 (Caribbean Beach is even larger.)
-This TouringPlans blog post provides an excellence visual look at the size difference of all Walt Disney World hotels.
+We have a post that offers a break-down of the size difference of all Walt Disney World hotels.

 I am of the opinion that more expensive resort-hotels should have better transportation.
 Disney’s transportation is an important amenity to many guests, and those paying more for more expensive resorts should be rewarded with more efficient transportation.
 I know some people disagree with this, but I see it as no different than any other resort amenity, the rest of which are generally nicer at the more expensive Walt Disney World hotels.
 Unfortunately, Disney seems to disagree with me, as transportation is not consistently better at more expensive hotels, especially when it comes to bus transportation.

 With the exception of the Port Orleans resorts, which offer boat transportation to Disney Springs, bus transportation is the sole form of transportation at issue here (unless you add Fort Wilderness to the mix, which has an internal system as well as boats and buses to the parks).
 Pop Century and Art of Animation have the best bus service, as they (currently) do not share buses with each other or any other resort, nor do they have internal stops.
 These resorts are most efficient.